 • examine and appreciate an organization’s core from the integrative and strategic perspectives on a senior executive level

 • develop strategies at par with more experienced practitioners and academics

 CFA Exam Student Scholarship Grant

-The Gov. Jose B. Fernandez, Jr. Center for Sustainable Finance provides CFA exam scholarships to select MBA students every year through the CFA University Affiliation Program.
-This scholarship is offered in keeping with the Center’s mission to train and develop competent Asian banking and financial services managers.
+The CFA Institute provides CFA exam scholarships to select MBA students every year through the CFA University Affiliation Program.
+This scholarship grant is facilitated by Gov. Jose B. Fernandez, Jr. Center for Sustainable Finance (JBF Center) in keeping with the Center’s mission to train and develop competent Asian banking and financial services managers.

 The scholarship is open to enrolled MBA students whose major is Finance and have not yet registered for their next exam.

 The grantees are selected based on their academic standing and performance.

 For more info on CFA scholarships, please visit https://www.cfainstitute.org/en/programs/cfa/scholarships or email JBF Center Program Coordinator Sue del Rosario at Sdelrosario@aim.edu.